gardener/cc-utils/.github/actions/pin-actions-and-workflows/README.md

     SHAs (full or abbreviated) are considered pinned; stale SHAs return False
   - own-org and own-repo default to values derived from the origin remote URL, so callers typically do not need to specify them explicitly
-  - Fixated commits are pushed to a separate target branch (default: v1) via force-push; previous tips are preserved via refs/tags/fixated/<own-commit-digest>
+  - Pinned commits are pushed to a separate target branch (default: v1) via force-push; previous tips are preserved via refs/tags/fixated/<own-commit-digest>
-  - fixate.py has a full CLI for local testing (--dry-run, --verbose) LLM-CONTEXT-END -->
+  - pin.py has a full CLI for local testing (--dry-run, --verbose) LLM-CONTEXT-END -->

 ## Motivation